ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 3. Draw objects in order
 This is very inefficient.
 We need to draw every single object at every timestep.
 Drawing the same pixel multiple times (since it gets covered) is called **overdrawing**.
 This algorithm also runs into problems with ties.
+There's also some interesting data structures to solve this problem like **binary space parti